James Gulliver Hancock feels sick when he’s not drawing.

 Some of the lovely people I’ve worked with include:

-Ford Motors, Herman Miller Furniture (USA), Allstate Insurance, Nylon Magazine, Warner Music (USA), The New York Times, Simon & Schuster Publishers (USA), Chronicle Books, TBWA/Chiat/Day, Leo Burnett, Saatchi&Saatchi, The Times (UK), The Sydney Morning Herald (AUS), Sony/BMG (USA), Readers Digest, Coca-Cola, Island/Universal (UK), MIT publications, Readers Digest (AUS), Allen&Unwin Publishers, Business Review Weekly Magazine, Energizer, Business Review Magazine (USA), Commonwealth Bank, MotorTrend Magazine (USA), ESPN magazine, Sydney Opera House, City of Sydney, Swinburne University, University of Technology, Lonely Planet Publications, Ivy League Records, Australian Financial Review, The Australian Government, MTV Australia, The National Gallery of Australia, Gloria Jeans Coffee, ABCTV.
+Ford Motors, Herman Miller Furniture (USA), Allstate Insurance, Nylon Magazine, Warner Music (USA), Ebay/Paypal, Caterpillar, The New York Times, Simon & Schuster Publishers (USA), Chronicle Books, TBWA/Chiat/Day, Leo Burnett, Saatchi&Saatchi, The Times (UK), The Sydney Morning Herald (AUS), Sony/BMG (USA), Readers Digest, Coca-Cola, Island/Universal (UK), MIT publications, Readers Digest (AUS), Allen&Unwin Publishers, Business Review Weekly Magazine, Energizer, Business Review Magazine (USA), Commonwealth Bank of Australia, MotorTrend Magazine (USA), ESPN magazine, Sydney Opera House, City of Sydney, Swinburne University, University of Technology, Lonely Planet Publications, Ivy League Records, Australian Financial Review, The Australian Government, MTV Australia, The National Gallery of Australia, Gloria Jeans Coffee, ABCTV.